superTyDev/tsawebmaster/README.md

-# TSAWebmaster Review App
+# TSAWebmaster
 Code for TSA webmaster competition @ GJHS.

-This code is ported to [tsawebmaster-master-cyzopwlim6](https://tsawebmaster-master-cyzopwlim6.herokuapp.com)
+This code is ported to [tsawebmaster.herokuapp.com](https://tsawebmaster.herokuapp.com)